KKONZ/GettingCleanData/README.md

 CompleteData<- rbind(CombineTest, CombineTrain)

 ```
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+*Rule 2* Extracts only the measurements on the mean and standard deviation for each measurement.
 ```{r}
 colNames<-grepl("mean\\(\\)|std\\(\\)|activity|subject", names(CompleteData))
 CompleteData<-CompleteData[,colNames]
 ```

-3. Uses descriptive activity names to name the activities in the data set
+*Rule 3* Uses descriptive activity names to name the activities in the data set
 ```{r}
 names(yTest)<-"activity.labels"
 names(subTest)<- "subjectID"